philosophie/toolsmith/README.md

-= Toolsmith
+# Toolsmith

 A crafty tool to craft crafty UI's.

 ### Install

-In your gemfile, specify the pricvate gem source.
+In your gemfile, specify the private gem source.
 You can find our private source in http://know.gophilosophie.com

 ```ruby
 if ENV["TOOLSMITH_GEM_URL"]